"The care of the Earth is our most ancient and most worthy,

 $1 per pint will be donated back to Asheville GreenWorks for this entire day.

 Join Asheville Greenworks as they host a Backyard Composting Workshop at 6pm.
 Want to know how you can reduce your impact on the landfill and make your own soil?
 This free course is for you!
 Register at :

 SAT, JUNE 22ND

 Presented by United By Blue.
 Meet at Salvage Station, and then spread out to clean along the French Broad River along Riverside Dr. Clean the riverbanks and surrounding areas, and then gather for games, snacks, and educational experiences.

 For as long as I can remember, I've sought solace and refuge in the trees.
 When I moved into the city of Asheville, after living in "the mountains" of Barnardsville for 7 years, I was shocked by the situation with English Ivy in our neighborhoods.
+Once my eyes were opened to English Ivy and the numerous threats this plant poses to our native species, I began to learn more about the other invasive threats scattered throughout our yards and forests.
+Oriental Bittersweet, Porcelainberry, Kudzu, Japanese Knotweed, Japanese Stiltgrass, and the list goes on.
 I'm concerned about the loss of the tree canopy across the globe; I decided to focus on the issue in my own backyard.

 I decided to stop complaining and start doing.
 I'm taking a stand against invasive plants that threaten so much more than our trees.
 One yard at a time.
 One tree at a time.
 I'm spreading awareness, advocating for our trees, and helping homeowners who'd rather outsource their invasive plant management.